VAxRAxD/VAxRAxD/README.md

 - 🏫 Bachelor of Engineering in Computer Engineering, <b>University of Mumbai</b>

-- 👨‍💻 API Development, Web Automation and DEVOPS
+- 👨‍💻 Machine Learning, API Development and DEVOPS

 - 🗣️ Programming isn't about what you know; it's about what you can figure out